Banking Crisis [2007-2008] Timeline2007

 - European and Asian stock markets fall after initial upswing.

-- Southeast Asian nations agree to start fund to provide financial support to countries in crisis; World
+- Southeast Asian nations agree to start fund to provide financial support to countries in crisis; World Bank commits $10 billion to the planned fund.

 - Russian stock market posts losses as RTS Index falls below 800 points.